 - Åsmund Frægdegjevar: A heroic knight’s ballad, part of Norway’s medieval storytelling tradition.

-- Fanitullen: A famous fiddle tune linked to legends of the devil teaching fiddling, often played at folk festivals.
+- Fanitullen: A famous fiddle tune linked to legends of the devil teaching fiddling, often played at folk festivals, performed by the epitome of quality norwegian folk music bands; Bukkene Bruse (on Spotify.)

 - Anne Knutsdotter: Originating from Tysnes, Sunnhordland, this song began in Claus Pavels Riis’s 1865 play and later entered the folk repertoire through Nynorsk translations.

-- Galadriel: A modern folk‑fusion piece by Hardanger fiddle virtuoso Annbjørg Lien, blending Norwegian tradition with ethereal, contemporary sounds.
+- Galadriel: A folk‑fusion piece by Hardanger fiddle virtuoso Annbjørg Lien (on Spotify.)

 Traveler Experiences